Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Long-term care.
 If you’re responsible for elderly or ill family members, life insurance can go a long way to help cover their medical care and future expenses in your absence.

 - End-of-life expenses.
 Funeral costs and hospital stays can eat into the money your family needs to get by.
 Planning to cover these costs with your life insurance money can ensure your family can stay afloat.

 - Business costs.
 Consider whether your business is one you want to keep in the family, or if you simply need to help cover expenses until the business can be sold.

 - Estate taxes.
 If you have an estate worth over $11.58 million, the 2020 estate tax threshold, your life insurance can help pay the taxes to keep your family from having to sell off assets to foot the bill.

-Compare life insurance companies with high coverage amounts
+Compare life insurance policies with high coverage

 More guides on Finder

-Savvy car insurance review
+Walnut life insurance review

 Ask an Expert